 UNE’s Center for Excellence in Public Health (CEPH) is excited to offer The Northern New England Clinical Champions Program (NNE-CCP); a HRSA grant-funded opportunity for PAs, DOs, and MDs wishing to develop new or support existing Opioid Use Disorder (OUD) or Substance Use Disorder (SUD) programming for their patients and communities at their clinical sites.

-With a two year commitment, Clinical Champion Fellows will develop competencies in leadership, team-based integrated health care, quality improvement, population health, social determinants of health, health policy, and education.
+With a one year commitment, Clinical Champion Fellows will develop competencies in leadership, team-based integrated health care, quality improvement, population health, social determinants of health, health policy, and education.

 With the ongoing support of UNE, fellow clinician participants, and two esteemed Mentors, Fellows will participate in regular virtual learning collaborative meetings, cultivate and enhance teaching capacity for future preceptorships, and ultimately complete a healthcare transformation project at their site.